 Cabin repair projects require their own set of unique tools and techniques.
 In addition to regular log home building tools, you may need to utilize some of these specialty items to properly address the restoration issues:

-Further information on cabin repair can be found on our Virtual Library page, with many books on cabin restoration and log home building.
+Further information on cabin repair can be found on our Cabin Library page, with many books on cabin restoration and log home building.

 For an in-depth look at cabin restoration and repair, read the National Parks Service Preservation Brief #26: “The Preservation and Repair of Historic Log Buildings” by Bruce D. Bomberger.